simonjd16/machine_learning/Final Project.md

 ### Data Exploration

-#### Total Number of data points
+#### Allocation across classes (POI/Non-POI)

 - Employees: There are 146 Enron employees within the public data sets.
 Out of these 146 18 of them are POI's.

-#### Allocation across classes (POI/Non-POI)

 #### Number of features